-Newly constructed or reconstructed single-family residential buildings, two-family residential buildings, three-family residential buildings, accessory apartments, and all detached accessory structures in the VC or VCP Districts, as well as existing buildings (used for that purpose) and their appurtenances, which have been substantially altered, repaired or moved, shall be visually compatible with the buildings and terrain to which they are visually related and specifically with nearby and/or adjacent buildings in terms of the following factors:
+Newly constructed or reconstructed single-family dwellings, two-family dwellings, multi-family dwellings, multi-family developments, accessory dwelling units, and all detached accessory structures in the VC or VCP Districts, as well as existing buildings (used for that purpose) and their appurtenances, which have been substantially altered, repaired or moved, shall be visually compatible with the buildings and terrain to which they are visually related and specifically with nearby and/or adjacent buildings in terms of the following factors:

-- A. Overall Style: The building's architectural style shall be consistent throughout, with all sides matching or complementing the style of those with the greatest visibility from the public street(s). - 1.
-To prevent long, visually monotonous building façades, design features shall be added to the building, such as but not limited to, wall plane projections, recesses, widows, roof elevation variations, and variations in siding materials and orientations. - 2.
-Accessory or auxiliary structures, including garages and sheds, shall be architecturally consistent with the primary structures in the use of color, material, and detailing. - B. Relationship of Façade Materials: The façades of a building, particularly the front façade, should be visually compatible with surrounding buildings.
+A. Overall Style: The building's architectural style shall be consistent throughout, with all sides matching or complementing the style of those with the greatest visibility from the public street(s).

+- 1. To prevent long, visually monotonous building façades, design features shall be added to the building, such as but not limited to, wall plane projections, recesses, widows, roof elevation variations, and variations in siding materials and orientations. - 2.
+Accessory or auxiliary structures, including garages and sheds, shall be architecturally consistent with the primary structures in the use of color, material, and detailing.

-- 1. Use of traditional wood clapboard or cedar shake siding is the basic standard.
+- B. Relationship of Façade Materials: The façades of a building, particularly the front façade, should be visually compatible with surrounding buildings. - 1.
+Use of traditional wood clapboard or cedar shake siding is the basic standard.
 Synthetic, composite, or other siding materials are acceptable if they are substantially identical in appearance to natural materials and of equal or greater durability. - 2.
 Brick or stone masonry is also acceptable. - a.
 Brick material shall be of New England character, normally red to reddish brown in color, and shall be laid with three courses in eight inches.
 Normal brick size shall be 2 3/8 x 3 5/8 x 7 5/8. - b.
-Use of economy shape, square, or elongated brick is not permitted.
+Use of economy shape, square, or elongated brick is not permitted. - of different colors of bricks are prohibited, and any

 - 3. Concrete block, split face block, multicolored brick, asphalt shingles, T-111, plywood, diagonal siding, industrial metal siding, standing seam metal siding, synthetic brick, and synthetic stone are prohibited; however, use of stucco is permissible. - 4.
 Concrete block chimneys and exposed metal chimney flues on the side of the house facing the street are prohibited.
-Exposed metal chimney flues on the sides of houses shall be enclosed and sided with the same or similar siding as the house. - 5.
-Full height walls surrounding porches are not permitted.
-Screens in the warmer months and storm windows in the cold months are permitted, this does not include installation of combination storm and screen windows. - C. Roof Shapes and Materials: The shape and proportion of the roof should be visually compatible with the architectural style of the building and with those of neighboring buildings.
-Flat roofs are discouraged. - 1.
-Roof forms such as gable, hipped, or slight variations are acceptable.
+Exposed metal chimney flues on the sides of houses shall be enclosed and sided with the same or similar siding as the house.

+5. Full height walls surrounding porches are not permitted.
+Screens in the warmer months and storm windows in the cold months are permitted, this does not include installation of combination storm and screen windows.